Otus-DevOps-2018-09/miklezzzz_microservices/README.md

 - Prometheus was reconfigured to use the alertmanager service to notify about alerts via Slack web-hook.
 Also, two alert rules were added: to monitor kube-api server reachability and to ping cluster nodes ( Blackbox exporter service was installed to make it possible).

-- Prometheus was reconfigured to use the alertmanager service to notify about alarms via Slack web-hook.
-Also, two alert rules were added: to monitor kube-api server reachability and to ping cluster nodes ( Blackbox exporter service was installed to make it works).
+- Prometheus Operator instance was deployed and configured to configure Prometheus service to discover and monitor "Post" service's endpoints by means of a ServiceMonitor entity.
+Prometheus service web UI is available over <node_ip>:tcp30900 port and can be used to check that a service discovery is workring as we expected and related metrics are in place.

 - EFK stack was installed and used as a logging service.